Ukraine AIDS 2024

 Retaining People in Care During Unstable Times

 In the plenary session, “Putting People First: The Way Forward,” I spoke about integrated HIV, tuberculosis, and viral hepatitis programming.
-I focused on our system for surveillance of recent HIV cases, a system that launched in 3 regions in 2021 and will be implemented at the national level by the end of 2024.
+I focused on our system for surveillance of recent HIV cases, a system that was launched in 3 regions in 2021 and will be implemented at the national level by the end of 2024.
 Tracking the frequency of new cases and the spread of HIV infection is crucial for understanding how the epidemic evolves, pinpointing populations at greater risk, and evaluating the success of interventions aimed at control and prevention.

 Healthcare professionals in Ukraine face a critical challenge in retaining people with HIV in care.
 Before the war, quarterly antiretroviral therapy nonadherence rates were below 4%.
 In the first quarter after the full-scale invasion in 2022, the rate of loss of individuals to follow-up was a staggering 11.1%.
 However, by 2023, quarterly losses had improved to just more than 4%.

-I attribute this improvement to our Monitoring Socially Significant Diseases system, which helps to track of people and maintain communication.
-To provide treatment and prevent interruptions for people with HIV who have been displaced, we also created an extensive network of decentralized service delivery points, so people could more easily access care.
+I attribute this improvement to our Monitoring Socially Significant Diseases system, which helps to track people and maintain communication.
+To provide treatment and prevent interruptions for people with HIV who have been displaced, we also created an extensive network of decentralized service delivery points so people could more easily access care.

 I believe that other European countries can use this example as a model for expanding HIV management and pre-exposure prophylaxis (PrEP) services.
 I also recommend bringing services as close to patients as possible and scaling the number of integrated service delivery points in accordance with the needs of each community.